l7mp/stunner/examples/direct-one2one-call/README.md

    ICE candidate for each relay connection it creates.
 Note that only TURN-relay candidates are
    generated: host and server-reflexive candidates would not work with STUNner anyway.
 (This is why we set the `iceTransportPolicy` to type `relay` in the ICE server configuration above.)
-Locally generated ICE candidates are sent by the browser over to the application server, which in turn passes them over verbatim to the other client.
+Locally generated ICE candidates are sent by the browser to the application server, which in turn passes them over verbatim to the other client.

    ```console
    Sending message: {[...] "candidate:0 1 UDP 91889663 10.116.1.21 36930 typ relay raddr 10.116.1.21 rport 36930" [...]}